PRIMECAP Odyssey Stock Fund

 Click here for a complete list of advisor biographies.

 You may lose money by investing in the Fund.
-The likelihood of loss is greater if you invest for a shorter period of time.
 You should expect the Fund's share price and total return to fluctuate within a wide range, like the fluctuations of the overall stock market.
 The Fund's performance could be hurt by:

-- Foreign securities risk, which is that to the extent that it owns foreign stocks, a Fund is subject to the following additional risks: country risk, which is the chance that domestic events - such as political upheaval, financial troubles, or natural disasters - will weaken a country's securities markets; and currency risk, which is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.
+- Foreign securities risk.
+The chance that the value of foreign securities will be adversely affected by the political and economic environments and other overall economic conditions in the countries where the Fund invests.
+Investing in foreign securities involves: country risk, which is the chance that domestic events - such as political upheaval, financial troubles, or natural disasters - will weaken a country's securities markets; and currency risk, which is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.

 - Small- and mid-cap stocks risk.
 The chance that small- and mid-cap stocks may trade less frequently or in more limited volume than those of larger, more established companies; may fluctuate in value more; and, as a group, may suffer more severe price declines during periods of generally declining stock prices